tomwhite/covid-19-uk-data/README.md

 ## Data sources and the collation process

 A lot of the collation process is manual, however there are a few command line tools to help process the data into its final form.
 The data sources are changing from day to day, which means the process is constantly changing.

+Raw data is archived under _data/raw_, it should never be edited.

 ### UK